 - Attendance records

 - Test scores

 - Grades

 - Disciplinary records

 - Counseling records

 - Psychological records

-- · Applications for admission
+- Applications for admission

 - Health and immunization information

 - Other medical records

 - Teacher and school counselor evaluations

-- Reports of behavioral patterns

-- Records relating to assistance provided for learning difficulties, including information collected regarding any intervention strategies used with the child, as the term "intervention strategy" is defined by law

-- State assessment instruments that have been administered to the child

-- Teaching materials and tests used in the child's classroom
+- · Reports of behavioral patterns - Records relating to assistance provided for learning difficulties, including information collected regarding any intervention strategies used with the child, as the term "intervention strategy" is defined by law - Records relating to school library materials the child obtains from a school library.
+[See Library (All Grade Levels) for more information.] - State assessment instruments that have been administered to the child - Teaching materials and tests used in the child's classroom